kennamz/gamer-weekend/README.md

 # Change Log

+* 6/2 - Added functionality to fish food bottle button.
+Clicking the bottle makes fish flakes appear at the top, sink down, remain for a moment, then disappear.
 * 5/19 - Added tutorial and fish food UI elements.
 Added fish flakes sprite.
 * 5/17 - Added a treasure chest aerator that occasionally opens and releases an air bubble, which floats to the top.
 * 5/16 - Added a sprite of baby fish that appear and begin swimming in the tank when the fish eggs are clicked.